logiic-ltd/qamis-inspection-management/README.md

-### Qamis Inspection Management
+# Qamis Inspection Management

-Frappe-based application for managing the school inspection process, including scheduling, user assignment, checklist management, and multi-level approvals.
+Qamis Inspection Management is a Frappe-based application designed to streamline the school inspection process.
+It provides features for scheduling inspections, assigning users, managing checklists, and handling multi-level approvals.

+## Features

+- **Inspection Scheduling**: Plan and schedule inspections with ease.
+- **User Assignment**: Assign inspection teams and manage team members.
+- **Checklist Management**: Create and manage inspection checklists.
+- **Multi-level Approvals**: Implement workflows with multiple approval stages.
+- **API Integration**: Seamlessly integrate with external systems for user, checklist, and school data.

-### Installation
+## Installation

-You can install this app using the [bench](https://github.com/frappe/bench) CLI:
+To install the Qamis Inspection Management app, use the [bench](https://github.com/frappe/bench) CLI:

 ```bash
 cd $PATH_TO_YOUR_BENCH